Defining Quantum Games: Quantum Physics and Games

-Turning numerical quantum simulations into interactive visual tools have also been made by for example the \textit{Spin Drops} -project \cite{spindrops}, the physical art piece \textit{Quantum Garden} and its descendants, the virtual reality simulation \textit{Quantum Playground} and the large-scale version of Quantum Garden, called \textit{Quantum Jungle} \cite{qgarden, qplaygroundGL, qjungle}.
-The latter three also incorporate gamified elements, like a set goal and a reward.
-There one initiates a numerical simulation of the probability distribution of a particle evolving through a network as a colourful wave through the art piece and then try to guess where the particle ended up by touching the art piece.
-A colourful animation will reward the success of the observer.
+Numerical quantum simulations have also been turned into interactive visual tools by projects such as \textit{Spin Drops} \cite{spindrops}, the physical art piece \textit{Quantum Garden} and its descendants, the virtual reality simulation \textit{Quantum Playground}, and the large-scale version of \textit{Quantum Garden}, called \textit{Quantum Jungle} \cite{qgarden, qplaygroundGL, piispanen2024thesis, qjungle}.
+Although not presented as games, the latter three incorporate gamified elements, such as set goals and a rewards, and can therefore also be considered as games \cite{piispanen2024thesis}.
+The user initiates a numerical simulation of the probability distribution of a particle evolving through a network as a colourful wave through the art piece, then tries to guess where the particle ended up by touching the art piece.
+A colourful animation rewards the observer's success.